seqeralabs/wave/README.md

 == EC2 profile

-To run the application using the AWS ParameterStore configuration you need to activate the `ec2` profile.
+To run the application using the AWS ParameterStore configuration, you need to activate the `ec2` profile.

-In dev you can do it running following command:
+In `dev`, run this command:

 `./gradlew run -Penvs=dev,h2,mail,ec2`

-In prod profiles are activated via MICRONAUT_ENVIRONMENTS (i.e. `MICRONAUT_ENVIRONMENTS=mysql,mail,ec2`)
+In `prod`, profiles are activated via MICRONAUT_ENVIRONMENTS (i.e. `MICRONAUT_ENVIRONMENTS=mysql,mail,ec2`)